Hadean zircon: Scientific contribution

 Since there is no strong evidence depicting the early Earth's true environment, many models are generated to explain early Earth history.
 The high value of Hadean heat production and impact flux proved that continental crust did not exist, which is very different from the modern process.
 In the absence of large amount of undistributed data and within the constraints of analytical methods, calculation on geophysics and planetary science has been rapidly developed to explore this new area of knowledge.

 Abundance

 Less than 1% of zircons detected around the world are over four billion years old.
-The probability of discovering at least a single over four billion-year-old zircon is very low.
+The probability of discovering so much as a single zircon over four billion years in age is very low.
 The abundance of over four billion-year-old zircon in the Jack Hills is anomalously high for most Archean quartzites and thus abundances probabilities of other spots are extremely low (0.2–0.02%).

-By adopting uranium-lead dating (U-Pb) together with other analytical methods, more geochemical information can be obtained.
-Only 3% out of over 200,000 detrital zircon grains dated by U-Pb analysis are over four billion years old.
+By adopting uranium–lead dating (U–Pb) together with other analytical methods, more geochemical information can be obtained.
+Only 3% out of over 200,000 detrital zircon grains dated by U–Pb analysis are over four billion years old.